biancaroman28/RoboticsProject--Home-Security-System/README.md

 ## Hardware Design
-## **2. Components and Their Roles**
+## **1. Components and Their Roles**
-Here is a list of the components used in the project along with their roles:

-- **ESP32 Devkit**: The microcontroller acts as the central processing unit, handling all sensor data, processing inputs, and managing outputs.
+- **ESP32**: The microcontroller acts as the central processing unit, handling all sensor data, processing inputs, and managing outputs.
 - **16x2 LCD**: Displays sensor readings and system status.
 - **PIR Sensor**: Detects motion for intrusion detection.
 - **ENS160 Sensor**: Monitors air quality and gas presence.